sutd-compute/sutd-compute.github.io/README.md

 Please be advised that when launching your container from an image the first time, please name your container, e.g. `user_pycuda` so you are able to find your containers easily using the `nvidia-docker ps -a | grep user`.

-### Apollo/Artemis

-1. What is the difference between Athena and Apollo/Artemis

-On Apollo/Artemis you get a user-friendly interface to spawn Jupyter Notebook for you to run iterative experiments on consumer-grade GPUs.
-This is recommended for beginners.

-On Athena (DGX-1) you can run heavier workloads, but you need to be comfortable with the command line and Docker.

-2. Who is Jovyan??

 [Official answer](https://en.wikipedia.org/wiki/Jovian_(fiction))